Jaysurya9/Python/README.md

 # python
-This a Python3 GUI based Password Generator project using TkInter Tool Kit.
+This a Python3 GUI based Password Generator project using TkInter.